weavermarquez/agent-o-rama/README.md

 LLMs are powerful but inherently unpredictable, so building applications with LLMs that are helpful and performant with minimal hallucination requires being rigorous about testing and monitoring.
 Agent-o-rama addresses this by making evaluation and observability a first-class part of the development process, not an afterthought.

 Agent-o-rama is deployed onto your own infrastructure on a [Rama cluster](https://redplanetlabs.com/).
 Rama is free to use for clusters up to two nodes and can scale to thousands with a commercial license.
 Every part of Agent-o-rama is built-in and requires no other dependency besides Rama, including high-performance, durable, and replicated storage of any data model that can be used as part of agents.
 Agent-o-rama also integrates seamlessly with any other tool, such as databases, vector stores, external APIs, or anything else.
+Unlike hosted observability tools, all data and traces stay within your infrastructure.

 Agent-o-rama integrates with [Langchain4j](https://docs.langchain4j.dev/) to capture detailed traces of model calls and embedding-store operations, and to stream model interactions to clients in real time.
 Integration is fully optional – if you prefer to use other APIs for model access, Agent-o-rama supports that as well.